-This is why I’ve listed a few tips here that you might find useful.
-These are merely suggestions, some of you here may prefer a less rigid approach to time management when you’re writing something creative and original.
+As a result of the need to meet readers’ expectations, bloggers must effectively utilize their available time.
+What they need is sound time management.
+That’s why I’ve listed a few tips here that you might find useful.
+These are merely suggestions; some of you may prefer a less rigid approach to time management when writing something creative and original.

 1. Catch Ideas As They Pop Up Unexpectedly

 Just as writers and influential people often keep journals to record their experiences, feelings, and thoughts, bloggers can adopt this practice to generate ideas for their blog content.
 In addition to providing original ideas for your writing, capturing these thoughts as they arise can save you a significant amount of time during the brainstorming process.

 By the time you sit down to write your piece, you will have a collection of ideas to work with.
 Our minds function best through associations, so it becomes easier to transition from one idea to another when you have several good leads to start from.

 Read Also: How to Counter Writer’s Block (22 Ways)

 After gathering all the ideas in your head and on your notepad, begin by creating an outline of your post’s content.
 Starting with a simple outline allows for easy changes and the addition of new ideas.
 This enables you to cohesively link various random ideas together, forming a coherent and convincing piece.

 Having a basic structure for your piece’s flow provides a clearer direction for your thought processes, which is essential for keeping your writing on track.
 This makes it easier to produce the final piece, overcome writer’s block, and prevent or minimize the possibility of duplicate work (in which case, you won’t have to start the same project from scratch).

 3. Sticking to a Routine